Faithful Simulation and Detection of Quantum Spin Hall Effect on Superconducting Circuits: Acknowledgments

-\acknowledgements We would like to thank F.-L. Gu and D.-W. Zhang for helpful discussions.
-This work was supported by the National Natural Science Foundation of China (Grant No.~11874156, No.~11904111, and No.~11674200), the Key R\&D Program of Guangdong province (Grant No.~2018B030326001), the National Key R\&D Program of China (Grant No.~2016YFA0301803) and the Project funded by China Postdoctoral Science Foundation (Grant No.~2019M652684).
+This work was supported by the Key-Area Research and Development Program of Guangdong province (Grant No.~2018B030326001), the National Natural Science Foundation of China (Grant No.~11874156, No.~11904111, and No.~11674200), the National Key R\&D Program of China (Grant No.~2016YFA0301803), the Project funded by China Postdoctoral Science Foundation (Grant No.~2019M652684), and the Science and Technology Program of Guangzhou (Grant No.~2019050001).